-Ticagrelor binds to platelets to prevent them from forming blood clots which could restrict blood flow.
+Ticagrelor binds to platelets to prevent them from forming blood clots that could restrict blood flow.
 As with other antiplatelet agents, patients on ticagrelor have an elevated risk of spontaneous bleeding.
 In addition, patients on ticagrelor who need urgent surgery cannot wait the recommended five days for ticagrelor’s effect to dissipate, meaning they are at increased risk of major bleeding during and after surgery.
-There are currently no therapeutic agents approved or in clinical development for the specific reversal of ticagrelor or any of the other antiplatelet drugs.
+There are currently no other known reversal agents approved or in clinical development for ticagrelor or any other antiplatelet drugs.

 PB2452 binds to ticagrelor with high affinity and specificity to reverse the antiplatelet activity of ticagrelor, as illustrated by data from the Phase 1 and Phase 2a clinical trials.
 We are currently conducting additional clinical trials to evaluate the safety and efficacy of PB2452.